nrabhiram/nrabhiram.github.io/content/now/apr-2025/index.md

 - I personally thought that the place was alright.
 It was secluded and quiet, but the scenery was nice.
 We also had TV and good network connectivity.
 I appreciated the change in pace and environment.
 It seemed like a great way to reset.
 - But, no one nipped the concerns off and my family had begun to spiral.
 Begrudgingly, I suggested that they request a refund so that we could head back.
 It seemed pointless to stay there for half a week when all we were going to do was complain the whole day.
 - After some back and forth, we came to an agreement with the owners regarding the refund.
 We left at noon the following day.
-- On the way back, we stopped at an elephant reserve (if memory serves me right), a lake, and a restaurant for lunch.
+- On the way back, we stopped at an elephant reserve (if I remember correctly), a lake, and a restaurant for lunch.
 - I spent the rest of the week mostly playing badminton.
 - I met another friend of mine a couple of times.
 They were in the city to attend their cousin's wedding.
 We watched Sinners together and grabbed lunch at Fatty Bao.
 - I didn't leave with my family because car journeys make me nauseous.
 I left the next day.